 Joanna Hardy’s earliest memories are inextricably linked with making things.
-“My father was an entrepreneur, whose business involved, amongst many things, petrol stations, slot machines and jukeboxes, but he also found great satisfaction in making things, he could fix anything and as a young girl I would be so impressed with his DIY skills.
+“My father was an entrepreneur, whose business involved, amongst many things, petrol stations, slot machines and jukeboxes, but he also found great satisfaction in making things.
+He could fix anything and as a young girl I would be so impressed with his DIY skills.
 Every holiday I would work in one of his businesses including being a petrol pump attendant where I became fascinated with cars,” she recalls.
 “The satisfaction he gained from tinkering in his workshop rubbed off on me as I began to love making things myself.
-I used to sew endless patchwork squares and I also had the inspiration of a godmother, Margaret Biggs, who was the first woman to be President of the National Association of Goldsmiths and was the first women to pass the F.G.A gemmology exam with distinction.
+I used to sew endless patchwork squares and I also had the inspiration of a godmother, Margaret Biggs, who was the first woman to be President of the National Association of Goldsmiths and was the first woman to pass the F.G.A gemmology exam with distinction.
 I remember her grand Georgian house in Farnham very well, full of mineral specimens in ornate cabinets.
 Art was a big part of life but so was practicality and there was always the expectation that you would work hard at whatever you did.”

 An apparent natural for Bedales, Joanna had been put on the waiting list at the school while actually securing a place at Frensham Heights.
 “My mother, who had been to RADA and was a free-thinking vegetarian with a penchant for yoga, was particularly keen on that type of education for me and when a place at Bedales became free, I went down for the three-day induction with a mixture of excitement and trepidation,” she reflects.
 “I’d been head girl at my little school in Liphook but I’d gone on to fail my 11+ and my natural confidence had taken a bit of a knock.
 I also had something of a stutter – reading the lesson at my prep school had been a real dread of mine – and so there were a lot of nerves when I went to Bedales.
 As it turned out, I loved the induction, got in and had speech therapy at school which helped the stutter to vanish by the time I got to Block 5.”